“Align and Conquer”: How Aligning BT and IT Can Benefit Your Organization

 BT Drives IT Value Delivery

-The shift to considering IT as a value driver is also related to the rise of BT (business technology), in its many forms.
+The shift to consider IT as a value driver is also related to the rise of BT (business technology), in its many forms.
 When new business applications end up improving the customer experience and driving revenue, future spending on technology looks much rosier to line-of-business executives and boards.

 Aligning BT and IT

-As the movement for aligning BT and IT spreads, the goals for technology in general will evolve from “cheaper – faster – more efficient” to “more engagement – more revenue – more value.”
-That’s a boon not only for IT managers and their teams, but for the entire business, as dollars will flow to a positive resource.
+As the movement for aligning BT and IT spreads, the goals for technology, in general, will evolve from “cheaper – faster – more efficient” to “more engagement – more revenue – more value.”
+That’s a boon not only for IT managers and their teams but for the entire business, as dollars will flow to a positive resource.